art-suite/art-suite-foundations/packages/art-html-factory/README.md

 # ArtHtmlFactory

-Generate HTML with ease.
-HtmlFactory allows for Art.React-style creation HTML.
+Generate HTML with an easy, declarative syntax.

 ### Examples